xmidt-org/talaria/README.md

 #### Device Statistics - `/device/{deviceID}/stat` endpoint
 This will return the statistics of the connected device, including information such as uptime and bytes sent.
+This request does not communicate with the device, instead the request returns stored statistics.

 #### Get Devices - `/devices` endpoint
-This will return a list of all the actively connected devices and their statistics.
+This will return a list of all the actively connected devices and their statistics, just like the `stat` command.

 :warning: _Warning_: this is an expensive request.
 Use with caution.
 This is not recommended to be used in production.